-• Stop work or upgrade protective measures (including protective clothing) if uncontrolled health and safety hazards are encountered.
+- Stop work or upgrade protective measures (including protective clothing) if uncontrolled health and safety hazards are encountered.
 Indications of uncontrolled health and safety hazards include monitoring instrument readings in excess of the established action limits, heavy equipment without back-up alarms, exposed unexploded ordnance (UXO), unguarded moving/rotating equipment, exposed electrical connections, non-compliance with health and safety requirements, encountering liquids other than water, soil staining suggestive of unexpectedly high concentrations of non-volatile contaminants.
-The SSHO authorizes resumption of work following correction of the adverse condition(s).

-• Implement and verify compliance with this FWSHP and the project-specific addenda and report to the Field Operations Manager, Project Manager, and Health and Safety Manager any deviations from anticipated conditions.

-• Conduct daily safety inspections using the form provided in Appendix A.

-• Document deficiencies identified in the daily inspections and responsible parties, procedures, and timetables for correction.

-• Ensure that site personnel have access to this plan and are aware of its provisions.

-• Conduct a site-specific pre-entry health and safety briefing covering potential chemical and physical hazards, safe work practices, and emergency procedures.

-• Maintain on-site auditable documentation of:

-- Material Safety Data Sheets (MSDS) for applicable materials utilized at the site; - Daily tailgate and health and safety training for site workers and visitors (Appendix A); - Calibration/maintenance of field instruments such as photoionization detectors, combustible gas indicators (an example is included in Section 6.0 of the Field Sampling Plan [FSP]); - Calibration standards tracking (an example is included in Section 6.0 of the FSP); - Environmental and personal exposure monitoring results (Appendix A); - Notification of accidents/incidents (Appendix A); - Reports of any overexposure or excessive levels; - Notification of employees of exposure data; and - 40 Medical surveillance.
+The SSHO authorizes resumption of work following correction of the adverse condition(s). - Implement and verify compliance with this FWSHP and the project-specific addenda and report to the Field Operations Manager, Project Manager, and Health and Safety Manager any deviations from anticipated conditions. - Conduct daily safety inspections using the form provided in Appendix A. - Document deficiencies identified in the daily inspections and responsible parties, procedures, and timetables for correction. - Ensure that site personnel have access to this plan and are aware of its provisions. - Conduct a site-specific pre-entry health and safety briefing covering potential chemical and physical hazards, safe work practices, and emergency procedures. - Maintain on-site auditable documentation of: - Material Safety Data Sheets (MSDS) for applicable materials utilized at the site; - Daily tailgate and health and safety training for site workers and visitors (Appendix A); - Calibration/maintenance of field instruments such as photoionization detectors, combustible gas indicators (an example is included in Section 6.0 of the Field Sampling Plan [FSP]); - Calibration standards tracking (an example is included in Section 6.0 of the FSP); - Environmental and personal exposure monitoring results (Appendix A); - Notification of accidents/incidents (Appendix A); - Reports of any overexposure or excessive levels;

-• Confirm that all on-site personnel have received the required training (see Section 5.0).

-4 5 • • Verify that this FWSHP's and the project-specific addenda's emergency points of contact 6 correct and supply correcting information as necessary.
-7 8 • Ensure that all monitoring equipment is operating according to the manufacturer's 9 specifications and perform field checks of instrument calibration.
-10 11 • Ensure monitoring for potential on-site exposures is conducted in accordance with this 12 FWSHP and its project-specific addenda.
-13 14 • Investigate accidents and near accidents and report (in concert with the Contractor Field 15 Operations Manager) findings to the Contractor Project Manager and Contractor CIH.
-16 17 • Conduct daily "tailgate" safety briefings using the form provided in Appendix A. 18 19 • Control visitor access to the exclusion zone.
+- Notification of employees of exposure data; and - Medical surveillance. - Confirm that all on-site personnel have received the required training (see Section 5.0). - Issue respirators, as necessary, and ensure that all respirator users have received medical clearance within the last year, have been properly trained, and have been successfully fitted for respiratory protection. - Verify that this FWSHP's and the project-specific addenda's emergency points of contact are correct and supply correcting information as necessary. - Ensure that all monitoring equipment is operating according to the manufacturer's specifications and perform field checks of instrument calibration. - Ensure monitoring for potential on-site exposures is conducted in accordance with this FWSHP and its project-specific addenda. - Investigate accidents and near accidents and report (in concert with the Contractor Field Operations Manager) findings to the Contractor Project Manager and Contractor CIH. - Conduct daily "tailgate" safety briefings using the form provided in Appendix A. - Control visitor access to the exclusion zone. - Exercise Stop Work Authority if unsafe work conditions develop.